List of all Five Year Plans of India

 I. Its duration was from 1992 to 1997.

 II.
-In this plan the top priority was given to development of the human resources i.e. employment, education, and public health.
+In this plan, the top priority was given to the development of human resources i.e. employment, education, and public health.

 IV.
-This plan was successful and got annual growth rate of 6.8% against the target of 5.6%.
+This plan was successful and got an annual growth rate of 6.8% against the target of 5.6%.

 11. Ninth Five Year Plan: